ivanveselinov/project0/README.md

 ## TIC TAC TOE

 This project is made for **learning purposes**.
-This game planned for two people who want to try some old school game from our childhood.
+This game is created for two players who want to try some old school games from our childhood.

 ## Technologies

 For this project we used this Technologies :

 * HTML
 * CSS
 * JavaScript